Nature40/pimod/README.md

 # pimod, custom*pi*ze your Raspberry Pi image
-*pimod* let you reconfigure your Raspberry Pi images with an easy, Docker-like configuration file from QEMU-based from your host system.
+*pimod* let you reconfigure your Raspberry Pi images with an easy, Docker-like configuration file, QEMU-based from your host system.

 ## Installation, Usage